 -

-- backchannel conversation: during presentations or seminars, audiences can use a Twitter/X hashtag (introduced by the symbol #) to link together their questions and comments, leading to a real-time backchannel discussion between audience members.
-This could also be of interest to other Twitter/X users who are unable to attend the live event.
+- backchannel conversation: during presentations or seminars, audiences can use a hashtag (introduced by the symbol #) to link together their questions and comments, leading to a real-time backchannel discussion between audience members.
+This could also be of interest to others who are unable to attend the live event.
 Indeed, it is very common nowadays for conferences to set up an official conference hashtag.
-Where an official hashtag has been set up, presenters may sometimes display a live feed of comments and questions at the front of the room, usually by using a second data projector and/or screen, and address them at appropriate intervals or at the end of the presentation.
+When an official hashtag has been set up, presenters may sometimes display a live feed of comments and questions at the front of the room, usually by using a second data projector and/or screen, and address them at appropriate intervals or at the end of the presentation.
 A similar backchannel approach can be used in the classroom to gather students’ questions and comments during a lesson, as an alternative to LMS or videoconferencing platform chat windows.

 -